aquarist-labs/s3gw-acceptance/README.md

 This imports the pre-built s3gw's images into k3d and triggers a deployment of needed resources.

-## Deploy s3gw-acceptance-0/s3gw-0 instance on the acceptance cluster
+## Optionally deploy s3gw-acceptance-0/s3gw-0 instance on the acceptance cluster

 You deploy the `s3gw-acceptance-0/s3gw-0` instance in the acceptance cluster with: